zoobiasyyed/c0824-code-solutions/react-events/react-events-quiz-notes.md

 - What is an "event handler"?
 Which component declares the handler?

-The event handler is a function that is triggered in response to interactions, and is define
+The event handler is a function that is triggered in response to interactions, and is declared by the parent component.

 - How do you pass an event handler to a React component?